humhub/humhub/protected/humhub/docs/guide/developer/permissions.md

 ## Guest Access

 Since HumHub can also be operated in guest mode, you have to consider that a call to `Yii::$app->user->getIdentity()` may return a `null` value.
-Therefore you should either block guest access within your module controllers (see [Controller Access](#controller-access-permission)) or add a check for
+Therefore you should either block guest access in your controllers (see [Controller Access](#controller-access-permission)) or add a check for
 `Yii::$app->user->isGuest` before accessing your user identity.

+See the [User Section](modules-users.md) for more information and examples about how to use the user component.

 > Note: Global controllers (non ContentContainerController) should be protected by `StrictAccess`

-> Note: You also should hide view components as buttons and menus which are not accessible by guest users.
+> Note: Remember to hide view components as buttons and menus which are not accessible by guest users.

 > Note: If the guest mode is active, guest users are allowed to access public content.